A commonplace book for all the little and big mysteries I notice. And occasionally, poetry!

 I wrote this poem 20 years ago, following this exercise from The Practice of Poetry:

 This exercise comes from page 119 of The Practice of Poetry: Writing Exercises From Poets Who Teach, edited by Robin Behn and Chase Twichell.
-The goal of the exercise is to write a poem that includes these twenty suggesetions:One Afternoon
+The goal of the exercise is to write a poem that includes these twenty suggesetions:- Begin the poem with a metaphor.

 Bellied up to the kitchen counter